Justin Foley

 Justin Foley is an American musician best known as the drummer of the metalcore band Killswitch Engage.
 He is also a former member of the band Blood Has Been Shed along with Killswitch Engage's former lead singer, Howard Jones.

 Early life

 Foley is a classically trained percussionist who attended the University of Connecticut for his bachelor's degree and the University of Hartford's Hartt School for his master's degree.

+Foley has cited Charlie Benante and "obscure" Russian classical composer as some of his influences.

 Career

 Before joining Killswitch Engage, Foley participated in a Connecticut band called Red Tide.
 Red Tide began as a thrash metal outfit in 1993 then evolved into a jazz metal band in the late 1990s.
 As the primary lyricist and one of the songwriters for Red Tide, Foley earned local celebrityhood.
 With Red Tide, Foley released at least five demo tapes and two CDs.
 Red Tide disbanded in 2002 as there was a general lack of interest in continuing.

 In 2001 Foley joined Blood Has Been Shed, he recorded one album with the band Spirals which was released in 2003.
 He remained a member until the band’s disbandment in 2005.